 If you want to see the best of Granada’s Sierra Nevada mountains but don’t want to hike or mess around with taking the bus, why not go on a 6.5 hour top rated 4×4 tour of the Sierra Nevada mountains?!

-Granada Interactive Map
+Granada Attractions Map

-Best Time To Visit Granada
+Best Time To Visit

 April-May and September-October are generally cooler, less expensive and quieter.
 So it depends on how hot, expensive and busy you like it.
+But for us, those shoulder season months are far more appealing.

 Events